Map Tiles

 Static map

-To generate a map image, you only need to specify the map style, map center, optionally add markers of your choice, and voila!
+To generate a map image, you only need to specify the map style, and map center, optionally add markers of your choice, and voila!

 Getting Started

-Map tiles in Leaflet
+Base Map for Leaflet

-STEP 1.
-Add the Leaflet to your project
+1. Add the Leaflet to your project

 • Option 1: Use npm package manager to get a local copy of Leaflet: